 His grandson, also named Arthur and also a major slave holder, would be a signer the Declaration of Independence, play an active role in the American Revolution, and become a delegate to the Continental Congress.

 Arthur Middleton, a Goose Creek man was, in 1719 President of the People of South Carolina, a body which invited the King of England to take over their government.
 Leaders for the Revolution also came from this community.
 Henry Middleton, son of Arthur, was a president of the Provincial and the Continental Congress.
 His son, Arthur, signed the Declaration of Independence.

-During the administration of Francis Nicholson, the successor of Moore, and that of Arthur Middleton, little of political importance occurred in relation to the colony, except the legal disputes in England concerning the rights of the proprietors.
-These were finally settled in 1729, by a royal purchase of both colonies from the proprietors, and during that year North and South Carolina became separate royal provinces.
+During the administration of Francis Nicholson, the successor of Moore, and that of Arthur Middleton, little of political importance occurred in relation to the colony, except the legal disputes in England concerning the rights of the Lords Proprietors.
+These were finally settled in 1729, by a royal purchase of both colonies from the Lords Proprietors, and during that year North and South Carolina became separate royal provinces.

 The land included in the grant, in 1678, to Arthur Middleton of 1,780 acres on Goose Creek (Sec'y State's off.
 Grant Bk.
 1696-1703, p.
 92 is called "Yeshoe", and in the grant to James Moore of 2,400 acres on Foster's Creek in 1683, the lands are described as known by the Indian names of Boo-chaw-ee and Wapensaw.
 (Sec'y State's off.
 Vol. 38 (Prop.
 Grants), p.
 209.)
 The Indian name of Foster's Creek was Appee-bee.
 (Sec'y State's off.
 Vol. 17, Miscellaneous, p.
 109.)